-We also control for the log of merchandise trade (imports and exports) from the WDI (2024).
-One important channel through which economic growth may affect the size of middle class is by intensifying international trade and globalization.
+We also control for the log of merchandise trade (imports and exports) from the WDI (2025).
+One important channel through which economic growth may affect the size of the middle class is by intensifying international trade and globalization.

-Finally, we use two indicators for the quality of governance taken from WGI (2024).
+Finally, we use two indicators for the quality of governance taken from the World Governance Indicators (WDI 2025).
 One is the voice and accountability index, which measures the perceptions of quality of political institutions, and the other is a perception measure of control of corruption.
-Higher values indicate better quality of governance.
+The higher values of these indicators imply better quality of governance.
 These indicators are significant predictors of economic growth and welfare, making them critical factors for the expansion of the middle class.
 Higher levels of corruption can increase the cost of doing business, reduce foreign direct investment, and raise transaction costs.
 These effects translate to lower rates of saving and investment in the economy (Dimant and Tosato 2018), all of which negatively impact the middle class.
 For a discussion on the structural relationship between the middle class and democracy, see Lu (2005) and Leventoğlu (2014).
+The inclusion of these dimensions of governance quality as covariates is important because it helps identify a counterfactual Iran that matches Iran's pre-sanctions quality of governance quality, ensuring that any significant divergence in the size of the middle class after sanctions cannot be attributed to governance quality.